-Europe Slump Deeper Than Expected
+Europe Slump Deeper Than Expected by Whom?

 PARIS — Europe sank even deeper into recession than the United States in the closing months of last year, according to figures published Friday, as finance ministers of leading industrialized nations gathered in one of the worst-affected countries, Italy, for discussions on the crisis.